Fire Dogs: Reception

 American journalist Thad Komorowski gave the episode four out of five stars.
 American critic Andy Patrizio praised "Fire Dogs" as an "insane" episode that was his favorite of the first season.

 Sequel

-An episode of Ren & Stimpy "Adult Party Cartoon" named "Fire Dogs 2" takes place directly after this episode; the Fire Chief morphs into Ralph Bakshi and invites the duo to stay with him.
-It was initially written as an episode of the second season of the original, but was rejected by story editor Will McRobb for its crudeness.
+An episode of Ren & Stimpy "Adult Party Cartoon", named "Fire Dogs 2", takes place directly after this episode.
+The Fire Chief magically morphs into Ralph Bakshi (voiced by himself) and invites the duo to stay with him.
+It was initially written as an episode of the second season of the original during the Nickelodeon years, but was rejected by story editor Will McRobb for its crudeness.